zerotier/ZeroTierOne/netconf-service/redis-schema.md

 ## Notes

-- Top-level key format is zt1:top-level-record-type:... using :'s as a separator as per de-facto Redis standard.
+- : is used as the key namespace separator as per de-facto Redis standard.
-- Each top-level record type has a :~ child containing a hash.
-This is its root "document" and stores anything not requiring a special Redis data structure.
+- A top-level record may have a :~ child containing a hash.
+This is the root hash and contains any simple key=value properties of the record.
-- Right now there are no SET/ZSET fields to optimize searches for sub-keys such as :\<nwid\>:member:*.
-The code uses the Redis KEYS command for this, which is not efficient for (very) large databases.
-This will need to be refactored to use sets if ZT1 is wildly successful since key-globbing will slow things down with hundreds of thousands of keys.
-At current scales it's trivial so make it work first then make it fast.
-- ! before hash field names denotes required fields for a record to be valid.
-- M before hash field names denotes fields that are user-editable via the web API.
-(M for malleable/mutable.)
-- R before hash field names denotes read-only fields that are computed or can only be changed by special operations.
-- H before hash field names indicates fields that are not returned by web API queries.
-These are also read-only and are for internal use only.
-- @ before hash field names denotes fields that are presented by the web API as if they're part of the regular hash but are actually stored in sub-keys as SETs or other Redis data types.
-- Booleans: any value other than "1" or "true" is false, including a missing field.
+- Booleans: any value other than "1" or "true" is false.
 - Timestamps are in milliseconds since the epoch and are stored as base-10 integers.
+- IPv4 addresees: stored in standard dot notation e.g. 1.2.3.4
-- IPv6 addresses must be stored *without* shortening, e.g. \:0000\: must be used instead of \:\:.
-It must be possible to strip colons and convert directly from hex to a 128-bit address.
+- IPv6 addresses: :'s are optional and addresses must be stored *without* shortening, e.g. with :0000: instead of ::.
+It must be possible to strip :'s from the address and get 128 bits of straight hex.
-- All hexadecimal values must use lower-case letters a-f.
+- Hexadecimal: all hex values must be lower case
-- 16-digit hex network IDs and 10-digit hex addresses are zero-padded to 16 and 10 digits respectively (as they are everywhere else in the ZT1 universe).
+- 16-digit network IDs and 10-digit addresses are left zero-padded to 16 and 10 digits respectively, as they are everywhere else in the ZT1 universe.

+Note: right now KEYS globbing is used in a few places in the code to search for stuff.
+In the future we'll want to add SET/ZSET index fields for these to optimize, but that won't become an issue until there are at least millions of records.
+(Millions of users will give us lots of "good problems to have." :)

+## Field attribute flags used in this documentation (not in database)

+- ! required
+- M mutable (user-editable via API)
+- R read-only (at least from API/user perspective)
+- H hidden (not returned by API queries)

 ## Base Configuration